The Canada eZine

 Canada operates under a constitutional monarchy, with the Governor General of Canada representing the Queen of England.
 The Prime Minister is the leader of the political party which wins the most seats in the House of Commons, but not necessarily a majority government.
 To get a majority a political party needs to get 51% of the available seats.
 If they only get a lesser number they will need to form an alliance with another political party in order to form a government and stay in power.
 Minority governments are notoriously fragile and short lived.

-Canada has two major political parties: The Conservatives and the Liberals.
+Canada has three major political parties: The NDP, the Conservatives and the Liberals.
+The NDP is more to the left, more focused on improving health care, the environment and helping Canadians.
 The Conservative Party of Canada favours partial privatization of health care, education, more money for military purposes, decreasing the size of Canada's government (giving government jobs to the private sector) and laissez-faire economics (laissez-faire means hands-off, no interference).
-The Liberal Party of Canada favours responsible social programs, free health care, better environmental policies and a strong commitment to economic development.
+The Liberal Party of Canada favours responsible social programs, economic development and maintaining the status quo.

 Canada has several minor political parties, but none of them have ever won an election.
-They include the New Democratic Party (socialism), the Green Party (environmentalism) and the Bloc Québécois (Quebec separatism).
-The NDP and Greens are arguably a complete waste of a vote because they will never get elected and rarely win more than a few seats.
-The BQ focuses only on Quebec and usually wins quite a few seats and can have significant pressure and importance when one of the other parties has a minority government.
+They include the Green Party (environmentalism) and the Bloc Québécois (Quebec separatism).
+The Greens are arguably a complete waste of a vote because they will never get elected and have only ever won a single seat in parliament.
+The BQ focuses only on Quebec and won only 4 seats in the May 2011 election.

 The problem with Canada these days however is that it seems to have lost its purpose.
-Stephen Harper is a weak prime minister with a minority government and has no goals for the future beyond staying in power.
-He tries to act like a bully, but when the opposition parties calls his bluff he goes running for cover.
+Stephen Harper is a weak prime minister with no goals for the future beyond staying in power and privatizing everything he can.
+He often acts like a bully, but when the opposition parties calls his bluff he goes running for cover.
 Canada deserves better than that.
 Canada needs a stronger leader and a new vision for the future.

 Stack of Canadian $20 Bills